Syrian President Bashar al-Assad: Facing down rebellion

 The finger of suspicion was immediately pointed at President Assad, his inner circle and the Syrian security services, which dominated Lebanon.
-Despite their denials of involvement, international outrage at the killing forced Syrian troops to withdraw from Lebanon that April, ending a 29-year military presence.'External conspiracy'
+Despite their denials of involvement, international outrage at the killing forced Syrian troops to withdraw from Lebanon that April, ending a 29-year military presence.

-When anti-government protests erupted in the southern city of Deraa in mid-March 2011, President Assad initially appeared to be unsure how to respond, but it was not long before only force was used to combat them.
+When anti-government protests erupted in the southern city of Deraa in mid-March 2011, President Assad initially appeared to be unsure how to respond.

-In his first speech, two weeks after the first unrest, he insisted that questions of reform and economic grievances had been overshadowed by a small number of troublemakers and saboteurs who had sought to spread among Syrians, as part of an external conspiracy to undermine the country's stability and national unity.
+In his first speech addressing the unrest, he insisted that questions of reform and economic grievances had been overshadowed by a small number of troublemakers and saboteurs who were part of an external conspiracy to undermine Syria's stability and national unity.

 But days later, the crackdown against protesters was stepped up.
-Over the next month, soldiers supported by tanks were sent into restive towns and cities to combat "armed criminal gangs".
-By mid-May, the death toll had reached 1,000.
+Soldiers supported by tanks were sent into restive towns and cities to combat "armed criminal gangs".

 Despite the security forces' concerted and ruthless efforts, and pledges by President Assad to start a "national dialogue" on reform, the uprising continued unabated in almost every part of the country.
 Opposition supporters began to take up arms, first to defend themselves and then to oust loyalist forces from their areas.

-Over the next few months, pressure built on Mr Assad as rebels seized control of large parts of the north and east of the country and launched offensives on Damascus and Aleppo; four top security chiefs were killed in a bombing; and the opposition National Coalition was recognised as "the legitimate representative" of the Syrian people by more than 100 countries.
+Over the next few months, pressure built the president as rebels seized control of large parts of the north and east of the country and launched offensives against Damascus and Aleppo; four top security chiefs were killed in a bombing; and the opposition National Coalition was recognised as "the legitimate representative" of the Syrian people by more than 100 countries.

-They received a major boost when the Lebanese Shia Islamist movement, Hezbollah, began sending members of its military wing to fight the rebels, whose appeals for heavy weaponry were rejected by Western and Gulf allies concerned by the prominence of jihadists linked to al-Qaeda.
+They received a major boost when the Lebanese Shia Islamist movement, Hezbollah, began sending members of its military wing to fight the rebels, whose appeals for heavy weaponry were rejected by Western and Gulf allies concerned by the prominence of jihadists.

-The US and France concluded that the attack could only have been carried out by government forces and threatened punitive military strikes.
-But Mr Assad insisted there was "not a single shred of evidence" supporting their claims and blamed rebel fighters.
+The US, UK and France concluded that the attack could only have been carried out by government forces, but the president blamed rebel fighters.